christinakim/deep-learning-from-scratch/README.md

 - [Variational Autoencoder (VAE)](VAE.py)

 ## How to get started
-I spent some time learning classical ML first.
+I spent some time learning classical ML first since it was most relevant for my job.
+You can learn deep learning first without any other ML experience/knowledge.

 ### ML resources